Access Information for the Lyceum Theatre, September 2021

 The address of the Lyceum Theatre is, 21 Wellington Street, London WC2E 7RQ.

 The Lyceum Theatre is situated on Wellington Street, just off the Strand at the junction of Aldwych and Lancaster Place, at the north side of Waterloo Bridge.
-The entrance to the theatre is opposite Christopher’s Restaurant (between Wellington Street and Exeter Street) and also next to Bill’s Restaurant.
+The entrance to the theatre is opposite Christopher’s Restaurant (between Wellington Street and Exeter Street).

 It is easiest to drop off customers by driving down Wellington Street to where it meets Exeter Street and then it is a few short steps to the Theatre.
 Cars are not allowed beyond that point, so it is not possible to stop directly outside the theatre’s main entrance on Wellington Street.